cultuurnet/stoplight-docs-best-practices/docs/Introduction.md

 Enjoy and go build some great APIs!

 > **Did you spot a mistake?
-Do you have questions or suggestions?** Contact bert@publiq.be via email or publiq's Slack!
+Do you have questions or suggestions?** Do not hesitate to contact bert@publiq.be via email or Slack.